 Huidobro’s Creationist literary movement conceived of poetry as an autonomous and anti-mimetic art form that would no longer rely on the nature-worship of previous generations.
 As Huidobro argued in his manifestos—dating from 1914 (“Non serviam”) to the early 1930s (Total)—the poet should aspire to be a “little God” whose flowers literally “bloom in the poem” (“Arte poética”, 1916).
 Huidobro also explored the relationship between word and image in his typographically experimental caligrammes and painted poems (exhibited in a Parisian theater in 1922), bringing a new voice to the kind of literary cubism produced in the first few decades of the twentieth century.
 He collaborated with noted writers, artists and intellectuals such as Apollinaire, Max Jacob, Francis Picabia, Gerardo Diego, Paul Éluard, Pierre Reverdy, Blaise Cendrars and others, designing innovative literary magazines with titles like Nord-Sud and Création and contributing to L’Esprit nouveau, L’Élan and Dada, to name a few.

-Huidobro’s masterpiece Altazor: Poem in Seven Cantos (begun in 1919 but not published until 1931) closes off the so-called period of radical experimentation in the Latin American poetic avant-gardests anti-epic, anti-poetic linguistic machinations make it a centerpiece of the Latin American literary canon.
+Huidobro’s masterpiece, Altazor: Poem in Seven Cantos (begun in 1919 but not published until 1931), closes off the so-called period of radical experimentation in the Latin American poetic avant-gardes.Its anti-epic, anti-poetic linguistic machinations make it a centerpiece of the Latin American literary canon.
 Composed in both French and in Spanish—thus obeying the ethic that it reveals in its Preface, that “[o]ne should write in a language that is not the mother tongue”—Altazor narrates the allegorical fall of the eponymous protagonist through the cosmos and in language.
 The poem touches on philosophical, mystical, religious, linguistic, cosmological, and erotic themes in its progressive deconstruction of the word, creating a new language that rises from the material ashes in the poem’s final disarticulated syllables.

 Following Altazor’s publication, Huidobro’s life and work turned to activism and more politically committed literary creation, as evidenced by his support of the Republican cause in the Spanish Civil War, his praise of the Soviet state and his role as Allied war correspondent (for “The Voice of America”) in World War II.
 Huidobro died of a cerebral hemorrhage sustained during wartime; he is buried in a hillside grave overlooking the sea in Cartagena, Chile, under a monument that quotes Altazor’s fifth canto: